 Is Sclerotherapy a Good Option for You?

-Sclerotherapy is the ideal treatment for cosmetic issues, i.e., spider veins without underlying vein disease.
-It’s also suitable for patients with recurrent vein disease that can’t be treated with ablation or venaseal.
+Sclerotherapy is the ideal treatment for you if you have spider veins without underlying vein disease.
+It’s also suitable for you if you have recurrent vein disease that can’t be treated with ablation or venaseal.

 Other Names: Vein Injections